miraficus/RadioPlayer/README.md

 - Make quality selector (changes the bitrate).
 - Make sources tab (with links to icecast sources and/or official websites).
 - Choose a license.
-- Maybe show song playing right now (probably hard af for n00b like me)
+- Maybe show song playing right now (probably hard af for n00b like me).
 - Remove few console.log("unnecesary");

 ## Issues
 - ~~When switching radio stations reload audio source.~~
 - When unpausing radio station reload audio source (It plays cached bit over and over).
+(For that i would need to make my own controls for the player)
 - ~~Add time after link so it seems like new link.~~

 ## Code Snipppets